 - Finally, the divorce isn’t drawn out over many years of fighting over child custody.

 The mediators determine the cost of mediation and each spouse pays half of the fee.
 If you cannot afford a mediator, let your attorney know.
-The court may appoint a mediator at reduced cost.
+The court may appoint a mediator at a reduced cost.
 You will have to submit your financial affidavit with the request.

 Contact Willems Law